 - To check if your USB flash drive has bad sectors, enter chkdsk D: /r /f into the command line and press Enter (replace D: with the drive letter of your USB).
 Windows will begin to verify the files and folders on the USB.
 To unhide files, enter attrib -h -r -s /s /d D:*.* and press Enter (again, replace D: with the drive letter of your USB).

-Method #4: Recover Corrupted USB Using Data Recovery Software
+Method #4: Retrieve Files From a Corrupted USB Using Data Recovery Software

 If none of the above have worked for you, your next best option when it comes to recovering files from a corrupted drive is by using USB recovery software.
 This is software that specialises in the recovery of files and data that would otherwise be unrecoverable using native tools.